mediadesignpractices/othermill/eagle-othermill.md

 !!!! insert photo here of bridged trace

-In this case the material was not cleared away here because I had not added the `1/64" endmill` into the `Tools to Use` window.
+In this case the material was not cleared away because I had not added the `1/64" endmill` into the `Tools to Use` window.
 After correcting my omission, the copper in the area above gets cleared away:

 !!!! insert photo here of the same part of the board fixed